GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a Google Cloud cost estimate based of your projected usage.

 In addtion to the cost of Google Cloud, you also need to pay for the license of CubeBackup.
-CubeBackup is licensed on a per-user basise:
+CubeBackup is licensed on a per-user basis:
 *   *$5/user/year* for Google Workspace Business/Enterprise organizations.
 *   *$2/user/year* for Google Workspace Education/Nonprofit organizations.
 *   An unlimited 14-day trial of CubeBackup is available to all new users.